kaervin/subserv-mpv-plugin/README.md

 ```
 mpvs 'client.h' needs to be included.

-If you have any questions, feel free to send it to kyouko@channel.moe
+If you have any questions, feel free to send them to kyouko@channel.moe